-Applicants under age 14 and 60 years of age and older (beginning January 5, 2017) may apply for Tourism & Visitor visas in Pristina.
-Married couples may apply together as long as one member of the relationship is 60 years of age or older.
+Applicants under age 14 and 50 years of age and older may apply for Tourism & Visitor visas in Pristina.
+Married couples may apply together as long as one member of the relationship is 50 years of age or older.
 Please follow the application instructions below.

 U.S. Embassy Skopje, Macedonia, is the Department of State designated venue for Business and Tourist (B1 and B2) visa services to all other citizens residing in the Republic of Kosovo.

 For more information, please visit their website or call the consular section in Skopje at (+389) 2 317 1042 from Kosovo or (703) 439-2346 from the United States.
 Information about their hours, location, procedures, holidays, prohibited items, who can attend the interviews, and requirements can be found on their website.
 E-mail email@example.com with further inquiries.

 Pristina Reissue Program

 Residents of Kosovo who hold a nonimmigrant visa (still valid or expired no more than 48 months ago) and provided a complete set of fingerprints, may be eligible for the Visa Reissue Program.
 Applicants must be in Kosovo at the time they submit their application.
 If you hold a valid visa, you are not required to wait until it expires before applying for a new one.

 There is no additional fee, but applicants must pay the regular MRV fee, which varies by visa class.
 MRV fee payments made through local banks will not be accepted for cases processed in Pristina.
 Applicants must pay in the Pristina Consular Section and will not be refunded bank fees paid in error.
 If you have already paid through Raiffeisen Bank, schedule an appointment at the U.S. Embassy Skopje.

 A Consular Officer reserves the right to request that any applicant appear in person.